 - (void)prepareWithVid:(NSString *)vid

-- The play-and-cache feature must be called before the prepare() method.
+- The play-and-cache feature must be enabled before the prepare method is called.